 This notice only applies to pupils in Years 7 and 8.

 We are following government guidelines for the testing of students in schools to help prevent the spread of Covid-19 and we very much appreciate the cooperation of parents and pupils in keeping our community safe.
-The boys will have undertaken three supervised tests at school and are familiar with how to conduct the test.
 Further information on how to take a test is available here and from this government leaflet and video.

-Boys will be given a box containing three Covid-19 home test kits on Tuesday 16 March and we would ask that parents ensure these are removed from bags and stored safely.
-Parents are asked to supervise their sons as they carry out the tests twice a week.
-Please could boys take the test on:
+Boys in Years 7 and 8 will be given Covid-19 home test kits and we would ask that parents supervise their sons as they carry out the tests twice a week.

 Consent is not needed for self-testing at home and a privacy notice is linked to here.